Symantec CEO ouster raises questions about turnaround

 Analysts say Symantec has failed to evolve its antivirus and security products fast enough and keep pace with network security software makers such as FireEye and Palo Alto Networks.

-Network security software products are in demand as they analyze business networks and try to preempt cyber attacks, while antivirus software removes threats after computers have already been infected.
+Network security software products are in demand as they analyse business networks and try to preempt cyber attacks, while antivirus software removes threats after computers have already been infected.

 Symantec has also struggled to gain a foothold in the fast growing mobile security software market, which is dominated by companies such as Lookout Inc, NQ Mobile Inc, Avast Software and Kaspersky.